sauravkoduvalli/javascript-interview-qa/README.md

      };
      ```

-   - Array: Represents an ordered list of values.
+   - Array: An indexed collection which represents ordered list of values.

      ```ts
      let a = ["red", "green", "blue"];